 Chairman of Kerry Logistics

-Former Minister for Foreign Affairs, Singapore
+Former Minister for Foreign Affairs, Republic of Singapore